- 22 Jul 2025

 The Enrollment Management Association service account uses an RSA Keypair for authentication, so no password is needed.

-Step 3: Adding the SAO application source format
+Step 3: Adding the SAO source formats

 Go to Database → Source Format Library.

-Enter Standard Application Online in the search bar.
+Standard Application Online

 🔔 Do not change the source format’s name or format settings.
 Notes and internal name can be edited.